michalroots/michalroots.github.io/_pages/sailing.md

 currently based in Pico island, Azores

 ## Current Goal
-- **Sailing in winter 2022** - Cannaries, Madeira, maybe Atlantic crossing?
+- **Getting ready for studying in [Enkhuizer Zeevaartschool](https://ezsenglish.weebly.com/){:target="_blank"} **
+- Looking to crew in Spring / Summer 2023.
-- Prototyping *Melting Man* - a regenerative burn at sea. **Netherlands to Ikaria** - August / September 2023.
+- Prototyping *Melting Man* - a regenerative burn at sea.

 ## Long Term Goal

-**My long term goal is to sail between regenerative projects.** The journey starts with connecting my forest home in Pico (Azores) and *Traditional Dream Factory* in Mainland Portugal.
+**My long term goal is to sail between regenerative projects and host experiences at sea.** The journey starts with connecting my forest home in Pico (Azores) and *Traditional Dream Factory* in Mainland Portugal.
 What's next?

 **I am looking to expand my offshore sailing experience**, particularly in passage planning, navigation, difficult weather conditions and yacht maintenance.